Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 Thus, the main question above can be restated as follows:

 \begin{openquestion} For which patterns $H$ can Triangle Detection in $H$-free graphs be solved combinatorially in truly subcubic time? \end{openquestion}

 A major motivation for studying combinatorial algorithms for Triangle Detection generally, and Open Question~\ref{oq1} specifically, is the following.
-The algebraic $\Order(n^{3-\eps})$ algorithms for Triangle Detection (via FMM or FFT) are well-known to fail to generalize for important variants of the basic problem, and one may hope that a different, ``combinatorial'' algorithm would not suffer from the same limitations.
-Such an achievement would have groundbreaking consequences.
-For example, a truly subcubic algorithm that generalizes to the \emph{minimum weight} setting would refute the All-Pairs Shortest-Paths (APSP) Conjecture,\footnote{As suggested in~\cite{abboud2024new}, readers concerned with the informality of the ``combinatorial'' notion may consider the following (limiting but formal) definition: an algorithm is combinatorial if it also finds the minimum weight triangle in truly subcubic time.
-(Note that this equates the BMM conjecture with the APSP conjecture.)
-All results in this paper and in~\cite{abboud2026triangle} remain meaningful and interesting under this formalization.
-However, we choose to follow the convention of the literature on combinatorial algorithms in leaving the notion more flexible since, as explained in~\cite{abboud2024new}, we are interested in finding new techniques that would generalize to \emph{any} setting of interest (not necessarily the minimum weight setting).} an algorithm that generalizes to the \emph{listing} setting would refute the $3$-SUM Conjecture, an algorithm for the \emph{online} setting would refute the Online Matrix Vector Multiplication (OMv) hypothesis, and so on (see~\cite[Section 1.1]{abboud2024new} for a longer list).
-Thus, the quest to develop a subcubic combinatorial algorithm for Triangle Detection is at the forefront of algorithmic attacks on the conjectures of fine-grained complexity.\footnote{While fine-grained complexity is often presented as showing conditional lower bounds for a vast number of problems assuming the hardness of a small set of core problems, one should also keep in mind the interpretation that algorithmic research on a vast number of problems should be re-directed to the few core problems, because progress will be made only by finding new techniques that break the conjectures for the core problems.} A promising line of attack, related to modern algorithmic paradigms such as expander decompositions~\cite{saranurak2019expander, abboud2023worst,abboud2024worst} and regularity lemmas~\cite{BW12,abboud2024new}, is via a ``structure vs. randomness'' approach where a general graph is decomposed into random parts -- for which the problem becomes easy -- and structured parts (and a sparse part).
+The algebraic $n^{3-\Omega(1)}$ algorithms for Triangle Detection (via FMM or FFT) are well-known to fail to generalize for important variants of the basic problem, and one may hope that a different, ``combinatorial'' algorithm would not suffer from the same limitations.
+Such an achievement would have groundbreaking consequences, even if the new algorithm only overcomes \emph{some} of these limitations.
+For example, a truly subcubic algorithm that generalizes to the \emph{minimum weight} setting would refute the All-Pairs Shortest-Paths (APSP) Conjecture, an algorithm that generalizes to the \emph{listing} setting would refute the $3$-SUM Conjecture, an algorithm for the \emph{online} setting would refute the Online Matrix Vector Multiplication (OMv) hypothesis, and so on.
+For this reason, we follow the convention in the literature on combinatorial algorithms of leaving the notion flexible: as explained in~\cite{abboud2024new}, the goal is to find new techniques that would generalize to \emph{any} setting of interest.
+See~\cite[Section 1.1]{abboud2024new} for a broader discussion and additional motivations for studying combinatorial algorithms.
+Thus, the quest to develop a truly subcubic combinatorial algorithm for Triangle Detection is at the forefront of algorithmic attacks on the conjectures of fine-grained complexity.\footnote{While fine-grained complexity is often presented as showing conditional lower bounds for a vast number of problems assuming the hardness of a small set of core problems, one should also keep in mind the interpretation that algorithmic research on a vast number of problems should be re-directed to the few core problems, because progress will be made only by finding new techniques that break the conjectures for the core problems.}\footnote{Note that a ``combinatorial'' algorithm is not guaranteed to achieve any of these consequences, but one hopes that it would achieve at least one of them.} A promising line of attack, related to modern algorithmic paradigms such as expander decompositions~\cite{saranurak2019expander, abboud2023worst,abboud2024worst} and regularity lemmas~\cite{BW12,abboud2024new}, is via a ``structure vs. randomness'' approach where a general graph is decomposed into random parts -- for which the problem becomes easy -- and structured parts (and a sparse part).
 The question becomes: which notion of structure can be used in such an approach?
 (See~\cite{abboud2026C4Detection} for a novel notion recently employed successfully in the context of subgraph detection.)
-One natural candidate is $H$-freeness, and Open Question~\ref{oq1} aims to inform us on the cases for which it is useful.
+One natural candidate is $H$-freeness, and Open Question~\ref{oq1} aims to identify the cases in which it is useful.